 The Funds enjoy a strong level of protection in terms of Depositary liability for the safekeeping of Custody Assets.
 However, the level of protection for Non-Custody Assets is significantly lower.
 Accordingly, the greater the proportion of a Fund invested in categories of Non-Custody Assets, the greater the risk that any loss of such assets that may occur may not be recoverable.
 While it will be determined on a case-by-case whether a specific investment by the Fund is a Custody Asset or a Non-Custody Asset, generally it should be noted that derivatives traded by a Fund over-the-counter will be Non-Custody Assets.
 There may also be other asset types that a Fund invests in from time to time that would be treated similarly.
-Given the framework of Depositary liability under UCITS V, these Non-Custody Assets, such as publicly traded equities and bonds.
+Given the framework of Depositary liability under UCITS V, these Non-Custody Assets, from a safekeeping perspective, expose the Fund to a greater degree of risk than Custody Assets, such as publicly traded equities and bonds.